 You can implement Zero Trust Distributed Architectures as services managed by Traffic Director and Anthos Service Mesh.

-Traffic Director can be configured to provide a Zero Trust Distributed Architecture microservice mesh inside a GKE cluster using service security.
+Traffic Director can be configured to provide a Zero Trust Distributed Architecture microservice mesh inside a GKE cluster by using service security.
 In this model, in GKE services that have either Envoy sidecars or proxyless gRPC, identity, certificates, and authorization policy are all managed by all of the following: Traffic Director, workload identity, Certificate Authority Service, and IAM.
 Certificate management and secure naming is provided by the platform, and all service communication is subject to mTLS transport security.
 Figure 13 shows a cluster with this configuration.

 An authorization policy specifies how a server authorizes incoming requests or RPCs.
 The authorization policy can be configured to allow or deny an incoming request or RPC based on various parameters, such as the identity of the client that sent the request, the host, the headers, and other HTTP attributes.
 Implementation guidelines are available for configuring authorization policies on meshes based on gRPC and Envoy.